davidrohr/boost/libs/outcome/doc/src/content/reference/macros/tryx.md

 Default overloads for these customisation points are provided.
 See [the recipe for supporting foreign input to `BOOST_OUTCOME_TRY`]({{% relref "/recipes/foreign-try" %}}).

-Hints are given to the compiler that the expression will be successful.
-If you expect failure, you should use {{% api "BOOST_OUTCOME_TRYX_FAILURE_LIKELY(expr)" %}} instead.

 *Availability*: GCC and clang only.
 Use `#ifdef BOOST_OUTCOME_TRYX` to determine if available.

 *Overridable*: Not overridable.